Events

 ______________________________________________________________________________________

-23 March 2026, Bush House Lecture Theatre 1 (BH S1.01): 19:00-20:30: Book launch of Sir Roderick Beaton‘s latest book: Europe
+23 March 2026, Bush House Lecture Theatre 1 (BH S1.01): 19:00-20:30: Book launch of Sir Roderick Beaton‘s latest book: Europe.
+Interlocutor: Prof. Georgios Varouxakis (Queen Mary, University of London, author of The West: The History of an Idea (2025))

 Abstract: What do we think we mean by ‘Europe’?
 If it cannot be defined by geography alone, is it bound by history, by its politics, by a shared culture?
 In this perception-changing book, historian Roderick Beaton reconfigures the entire history of Europe, from its distant beginnings to today, as the story of an idea.